The Difference Between a Disorder and a Feeling

 This is what it’s like to experience an Anxiety disorder.
 There are 40 million Americans who deal with this on a regular basis.

 How to Show Sympathy

 So, if you experience symptoms of anxiety—but never to this extent—be mindful of what these 40 million people may be going through.
 If a friend is having an anxiety attack, don’t assume you know exactly how she is feeling or undermine her struggle.
 Be understanding and supportive by consoling her in a way that’s specific to the situation.

 Let’s say she is having a panic attack after having a fight with by her boyfriend, Tom.
 You may not understand why she is hyperventilating or rolled into a ball crying her eyes out.
 You may even think she’s overreacting.
 But remember that someone with Anxiety cannot control this type of behavior—it is a symptom of their mental illness.
 And she needs your support.

 You could say something along the lines of: "I know your feelings are so overwhelming in this moment.
 I know you feel afraid that the pain and problems with Tom are never going to stop.
 But they will.
 You will get through this, and you may even laugh about it later.
 A year from now, this won't matter."
 The key is to say something soothing and calming while still acknowledging her pain.

 Sometimes it can make a world of difference just to validate another person’s struggle, even if you don’t fully understand what they’re going through.
 You can be the person who makes someone feel accepted and supported during their darkest and most difficult days.

-Laura Greenstein is communications coordinator at NAMI.
+Luna Greenstein is communications manager at NAMI.